Bayou Courtableau at Bayou Teche Headwaters

 Erected by State of Louisiana and National Park Service.

 Location.
-30° 33.496′ N, 91° 57.287′ W. Marker is in Port Barre, Louisiana, in Saint Landry Parish.
+30° 33.496′ N, 91° 57.287′ W. Marker is in Port Barre, Louisiana, in St. Landry Parish.
 Marker is on Bayou Road (State Highway 741) near Third Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 227 Bayou Drive, Port Barre LA 70577, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on February 23, 2018.
-This page originally submitted on February 23, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 62 times since then and 2 times this year.
+It was originally submitted on February 23, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 117 times since then and 10 times this year.
 Photos: 1. submitted on February 23, 2018, by Cajun Scrambler of Assumption, Louisiana.
 2. submitted on February 23, 2018.